designedmind/2017/multiple-drafts-functional-gateway.md

 some of which are woven into the official record, others of which are discarded.
-Contra Dennett, these narrative-building mechanisms very much provide a sense – a functional, behavioural, in many ways Dennettian sense – in which there is a gate, albeit a fuzzy one, though which things "pass" in order to "reach" consciousness.
+Contra Dennett, these narrative-building mechanisms very much provide a sense – a functional, behavioural, in many ways Dennettian sense – in which there is a gate, of sorts, though which things "pass" in order to "reach" consciousness.
 The gate is simply what separates content which is currently part of the official account of how it was to be me, from content which been discarded, or has not yet been folded into the narrative.

 It may be true that the gate kind of disappears – is [systematically elusive](https://books.google.co.uk/books?id=YXN4AgAAQBAJ&pg=PA175&lpg=PA175&dq=systematic+elusiveness+of+i&source=bl&ots=wn5t5rARGJ&sig=xupjnl751KcfK9UzrQnznwLs1qI&hl=en&sa=X&ved=0CDQQ6AEwA2oVChMIw5b6koWYxwIVA4_bCh2W7Ap8#v=onepage&q=systematic%20elusiveness%20of%20i&f=false),